How Long To Wear Knee Immobilizer

 Pressure sores are also possible side effects from wearing a brace for an extended period of time as they are caused by constant pressure being applied on one area of skin over an extended period of time without any reprieve or relief from pressure points.
 To help prevent pressure sores from occurring while wearing a knee immobilizer for too long, it is important to regularly adjust or loosen straps on affected areas as needed in order to reduce any discomfort caused by continuous pressure being applied on one area without any breaks in between.
 Additionally, padding or cushioning should be used between straps and/or braces in order to provide extra comfort when needed.

-See also How To Wear A Bonnet
+See also What To Wear To Gay Club

 Sizing the Right Knee Immobilizer